zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 Since Eqn.
-9.14 integrates over all currents and charges, all sources of electromagnetic fields are already accounted for, and the homogeneous part of the solution is 0.
+9.14 integrates over all currents and charges, all sources of electromagnetic fields are already accounted for, and the homogeneous part of the solution is zero.
 However, it is often convenient to specify the primary sources separately.
 In order to do that, we must recall the current and charge decomposition given by Eqn.
 1.9 and 5.4.
 After substitution, the solution may be alternatively written as

 $$ \tag{9.16}
 \begin{aligned}